alicesmail12/Smoking-PPP-MR/SmkInit-PlasmaProteome/README.md

     * Phenotype: ever or never being a regular smoker.
     * Population: 2,669,029 European individuals from the US, Europe & Australia.

-- Exposure Validation GWAS: Cigarettes per Day (GSCANCigDay2022EUR.txt )
+- Exposure Validation GWAS: Cigarettes per Day
-  - Saunders et al. (2022) Genetic diversity fuels gene discovery for tobacco and alcohol use.
+  - Saunders et al. (2022) *Genetic diversity fuels gene discovery for tobacco and alcohol use.*
     - Phenotype: ever or never being a regular smoker.
     - Population: 2,669,029 European individuals from the US, Europe & Australia.